hardikpatel1644/trip_algo/README.md

     2. Take the airport bus from Barcelona to Gerona Airport.
 No seat assignment.
     3. From Gerona Airport, take flight SK455 to Stockholm.
 Gate 3A, seat 45B.
 Baggage drop at ticket counter 344.
     4. From Stockholm, take flight SK22 to New York JFK.
 Gate 7B, seat 22.
 Baggage will we automatically transferred from your last leg.
-    5. You have arrived at your final destination
+    5. You have arrived at your final destination.